 Activity When Evaluation Review existing Council Order and consult with internal stakeholders with a view to understanding the need for change and meeting Council's Open Space to discuss off lead areas and dog only areas.
-March 2022 Complete Council Order review and implement changes (in conjunction with cat curfew report) Participate in Council and private run events and expos.
+March 2022 Curfew adopted and Council order - To be implemented 1 January 2024 Participate in Council and private run events and expos.
 Provide advertising material and brochures.
 As required Feedback and interaction from community and organisations conducting events.
 Temporary signage utilised in hotspots regarding greyhound regulations in our parks As requested, Feedback and interaction from community and park users